Life As a Landscaping, Lawn Service, and Groundskeeping Supervisor

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-Is There Going to be Demand for Landscaping, Lawn Service, and Groundskeeping Supervisors?
+Job Demand for Landscaping, Lawn Service, and Groundskeeping Supervisors

-In 2016, there was an estimated number of 178,300 jobs in the United States for Landscaping, Lawn Service, and Groundskeeping Supervisor.
+In the United States, there were 178,300 jobs for Landscaping, Lawn Service, and Groundskeeping Supervisor in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 20,300 new jobs for Landscaping, Lawn Service, and Groundskeeping Supervisor by 2026.
-The BLS estimates 19,500 yearly job openings in this field.
+There will be an estimated 19,500 positions for Landscaping, Lawn Service, & Groundskeeping Supervisor per year.

 The states with the most job growth for Landscaping, Lawn Service, & Groundskeeping Supervisor are Washington, Utah, and Nevada.
 Watch out if you plan on working in District of Columbia, Alaska, or Illinois.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Landscaping, Lawn Service, and Groundskeeping Supervisors is somewhere between $31,150 and $77,500.
+The salary for Landscaping, Lawn Service, and Groundskeeping Supervisors ranges between about $31,150 and $77,500 a year.

 Landscaping, Lawn Service, and Groundskeeping Supervisors who work in Alaska, North Dakota, or Connecticut, make the highest salaries.